When was the last time you had a bath?

 SOAK & SAVOUR.

 Now that you know your jets and your bathtub are squeaky clean, it’s time for you to kick your feet up and relax!
-Light some candles, pour yourself a nice glass of wine, set up your iPad with some Netflix and get lost in the bubbles!
+Light some candles, pour yourself a nice glass of wine, set up your iPad with some Netflix and get lost in those nice clean bubbles!

 Time for me to jet!